OneCodeMan/WritingPractice/src/pages/07-27-2017-self-help/index.md

 ### Cold Showers
 **Do you have trouble waking up in the morning?**

 Cold showers wake you up.

-**Do you want to improve your mental toughness?**

-Cold showers train your mental toughness.
+When cold water hits you, you instinctively react by breathing heavier.
+Breathing heavier increases oxygen intake and speeds up blood circulation.
+Blood travels around your body faster, giving your brain a little energy boost.

 **Do you want to burn energy?**